"No Offence" Channel 4 Drama

 Phil d’Amecourt & Kim Bialek (film) and Melissa Myers & Theresa Kang (TV)

-Misha was also the lead director on the acclaimed second season of Ordinary Lies for Red Productions.
+Misha was the lead director on the acclaimed second season of Ordinary Lies for Red Productions.
 The Times “It is time to acknowledge that Danny Brocklehurst’s serial is one of the best dramas on television this autumn”, The Guardian “Con O’Neill is utterly convincing”, Daily Mail “the new series is instantly much more engaging”, Daily Express “viewers gripped after fantastic first episode”, Independent “An almost Chaucerian ride through modern lives and mores”.

 Misha also co-created and EP’d Showtime comedy series La La Land, which was described by both The Guardian and The Mirror as "Genius" and by Time Out as "perfectly acted, cushion-bitingly awkward and above all, very funny".